The impact of nanoscale compositional variation on the properties of amorphous alloys: Methods

 The 3-D reconstruction of the ion positions was performed using IVAS 3.6.6 (Cameca).
 The initial radius of curvature r$_0$ and the specimen's shank half angle $\theta$ were determined by scanning electron microscope (SEM) (Helios, FEI) before the analysis and later applied in the reconstruction process.
 In both the amorphous alloys typical values of $r_0$ and $\theta$ were found to be $r_0$ = 30 nm and $\theta$ = 16$\,^{\circ}$, respectively.
 After the reconstruction, the 1st FeZr layer was chosen for evaluation of the chemical homogeneity by studying the concentration histogram, by using the 'cluster search' and the 'concentration mapping' provided by IVAS 3.6.6.
+In the voltage curve and detection rate curve of analysis, no burst was detected in the FeZr layer.
+Nevertheless, we cropped a volume of FeZr layer away from AlZr/FeZr interfaces for data evaluation to avoid possible impact of bursts at the proximity of interfaces.
+Impacts by orientation-dependent differences in resolution on the results could be excluded by using the cluster search.
 To allow for undoubtedly atomic classification, the signal at m/e = 27 is removed in the data evaluation processes because of the mass overlap of Fe and Al ($^{54}$Fe$^{2+}$ and $^{27}$Al$^{+}$) in the seeding and capping layers.
 This approach was not implemented in the analyses of the Fe-Zr layers.